Search this site

 To gain permanent residency, you must first obtain temporary residency and this takes about 18-24 months.
 For some, getting temporary residency is quicker but for others it can be much longer.
 There is no reason that I have uncovered as why this happens.
 Permanent residents have all of the rights of a Costa Rica citizen except for the right to vote.

 EXAMPLE ! - My wife and I applied together as "Pensionados" in February of 2019.
 She received her official temporary residency in January of 2021.
-My residency is still in process and is estimated to not be complete for another 6 months.
+My residency took an additional six months.
 Makes no sense, but if you are moving here, this is the type of thing that you need to get used to.
 Have patience, patience and more patience.

 Permanent residency occurs about three years after you are issued temporary residency and ensures that you have met certain requirements during the temporary residency period.

 IMPORTANT ! - While you can apply and obtain both temporary and permanent Costa Rica residency yourself, unless you speak Spanish, and are very familiar with the complex immigration process in Costa Rica that is constantly changing, I highly recommend that you hire a good immigration attorney.
 I have watched a few of my friends try to do some tasks on their own in order to save a few hundred dollars, and it has not gone well.
 This is an important decision and long process where you do not want to make a mistake.

 For more information about the attorney that I used, please click here

 Applying for Temporary residency, obtaining a case number and receiving an "Expediente" document (which means that you application has been accepted for processing), allows you to stay in the country and not have to leave as specified by the number of days written in your visa.